olayasturias/olayasturias.github.io/_posts/2024-10-21-roscon-odense-1.md

 summary: My roscon digest on the first day
 ---

+This year, our neighbor city Odense held the ROSCON conference, which I had the honour to attend :slightly_smiling_face:
+I collected some notes for my future self (and maybe the present you?), that I have collected in this post for day 1, and on my next post for days 2 and 3.

+If any of these notes raises your interest, you can watch the full talks [in this link](https://roscon.ros.org/2024/#program).
+Enjoy!

 # Workshop 3: Open source, open hardware hand-held mobile mapping system for large scale surveys

 This workshop consisted of deploying an open-hardware hand-held device to record large-scale datasets and perform mapping tasks on them.